LwazoShuku/hello-world/README.md

 You Can Use The [editor on GitHub](https://github.com/LwazoShuku/hello-world/edit/master/README.md) To Maintain And Preview The Content For Your Website In Markdown Files.

-Whenever You Commit To This Repository, GitHub Pages Will Run [Jekyll](https://jekyllrb.com/) To Rebuild The Pages In Your Site, From The Content In Your Markdown files.
+Whenever You Commit To This Repository, GitHub Pages Will Run [Jekyll](https://jekyllrb.com/) To Rebuild The Pages In Your Site, From The Content In Your Markdown Files.

 ### Markdown